sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 loaders, relocatable loaders, linkage editors, and overlay loaders.
 Debugging systems for either higher-lever languages or machine languages are needed as well.

+### PThread

+Refers to the POSIX standard (IEEE 1003.1c) defining an API for thread creation and synchronization.

 ## R

+### Response time

+The time it takes from the submission of a request, up untill the first result is produced.
+(see also: TTI in UX design)

+### Responsive design

+An user interface programming approach aiming to make sure interfaces render well on a variety of devices and display resolutions.
+This is usually achieved by separating content from display logic, and altering the latter depending on the viewport being used.

 ### ROI